Where to Stay in New York: A First Timers Guide (2025)

 Lower Manhattan (best for those looking for a quiet area)

-Lower Manhattan is another possible area for first-timers to stay in New York.
-Home to the world-renowned New York Financial District, Lower Manhattan is suitable for those who want to experience a different side of New York City and escape the chaos of Midtown.
+Lower Manhattan is another area in New York that is suitable for first-timers.
+Home to the world-renowned New York Financial District, Lower Manhattan is perfect for those who want to experience a different side of New York City and escape the chaos of Midtown.

 Lower Manhattan is a good place to stay